 Lightning is one of nature's most dramatic, and also one of its deadliest, meteorological events.
 According to the National Weather Service, in 2020 there were 17 direct lightning fatalities in the U.S., compared with 20 in 2019.
 From 2010 to 2019, on average, 26 people died each year from lightning strikes in the United States.
 Most fatalities happen when people venture outside or into the water before the danger of being struck has passed.
 A good rule for deciding whether it's safe to venture outside is to count the number of seconds between a lightning flash and a roll of thunder.
 Since it takes the sound of thunder about five seconds to travel a mile, if you hear thunder within 30 seconds of seeing the lightning flash, the storm is close enough to be dangerous.
 After the storm, remain indoors for at least 30 minutes after hearing the last clap of thunder.

 If you are caught outside in a storm, always look for appropriate shelter.
-Do not take any chances -- lightning can use you as a path to the earth just as easily as it can use any other object.
-Appropriate shelter would be a building or a car (see the "lightning myth" sidebar at the bottom of the page to find out why).
-If you do not have anywhere to go, then you should avoid taking shelter under trees.
-Trees attract lightning.
-Put your feet as close together as possible and crouch down with your head as low as possible without touching the ground.
+Do not take any chances — lightning can use you as a path to earth just as easily as it can use any other object.
+Appropriate shelter would be a building or a car.
+If you do not have anywhere to go, then you should make for the lowest possible ground like a valley or ravine.
+Avoid taking shelter under trees or near metal objects like fences and poles, or huddling up with other people in a group — spread out from your friends as much as you can.

 For more information on lightning and related topics, check out the links on the next page.